 - When NDES is installed in a distributed deployment, a remote root or sub-root CA will be designated by CA Name or Computer Name in the service installation.
 The NDES server sends certificate registration requests to this target CA server.
 If the endpoint certificate registration process fails, packet captures (PCAP) might show the NDES server return a 404 Not Found error to the ISE node.
 In order to resolve this issue, reinstall the NDES service and select the Computer Name option instead of the CA Name.

 - Avoid alterations to the SCEP CA chain after devices are onboarded.
-Endpoint OSs, such as Apple iOS, does not automatically update a previously installed BYOD profile.
+Endpoint OSs, such as Apple iOS, do not automatically update a previously installed BYOD profile.
 In this iOS example, the current profile must be deleted from the endpoint, and the endpoint removed from the ISE database, so that onboarding can be performed again.

 - You can configure a Microsoft certificate server in order to connect to the Internet and automatically update certificates from the Microsoft Root Certificate Program.
 If you configure this network retrieval option in environments with restricted Internet policies, CA/NDES servers that cannot connect to the Internet can take 15 seconds to timeout by default.
 This can add a 15-second delay to the processing of SCEP requests from SCEP proxies such as ISE.
 ISE is programmed in order to timeout SCEP requests after 12 seconds if a response is not received.
 In order to resolve this issue, either permit Internet access for the CA/NDES servers, or modify the Network Retrieval timeout settings in the local security policy of the Microsoft CA/NDES servers.
 In order to locate this configuration on the Microsoft server, navigate to Start > Administrative Tools > Local Security Policy > Public Key Policies > Certificate Path Validation Settings > Network Retrieval.